rns21/RDK_Documentation/docs/docu/chunked/pnm/Design.md

 **Threading Model**

 The P&M component employs a **hybrid single-threaded with selective worker threads** architecture optimized for event-driven parameter access while minimizing synchronization overhead.
 The main application thread handles all TR-181 parameter operations, D-Bus/RBus message processing, and HAL interactions sequentially, eliminating the need for complex locking mechanisms in the hot path.
-This design choice significantly reduces latency for common operations (GetParameterValues, SetParameterValues) which dominate the component's workload.
+This design reduces latency for common operations (GetParameterValues, SetParameterValues) which dominate the component's workload.
 Worker threads are spawned on-demand for specific long-running or background operations that should not block the main event loop, with careful synchronization using POSIX mutexes (pthread_mutex_t) to protect shared data structures.

 - **Threading Architecture**: Hybrid single-threaded main loop with on-demand worker threads
 - **Main Thread Responsibilities**: